robbintt/patternbook/instructions/macos.md

 2. Install ControllerMate
     - `brew cask install controllermate`
     - optional: manual install from website (latest release?)
+    - Add your license key from your email history
 3. Add any configurations you need to controllermate
     - My configs should be in ~/.dotfiles/extra/
     - I modified a minecraft config from http://dig.ratbastards.org/post/29623068215/minecraft-on-the-mac-with-an-xbox-controller